 About Us

-Hinge Bio, Inc. is a privately-held biotechnology company leveraging its powerful GEM-DIMER™ platform to develop therapeutics that address the problems of resistance, inadequate efficacy, and side effects in the fields of autoimmunity, cancer, inflammatory disease and infectious disease.
+Hinge Bio, Inc. is a privately-held biotechnology company leveraging its powerful GEM-DIMER™ platform to develop the next generation of therapeutics to address the problems of inadequate efficacy, resistance, and side effects in the fields of autoimmunity, inflammatory disease, cancer and other disease.

 Management Team